caosiyang/py-mongo-sync/README.md

 - run as superuser through setting '--src-username' and '--src-password' if source authentication is enabled
 - you could sync a sharded-cluster by running a process for each shard, first of all, guarantee that balancer is off

 ## Not Supported

 - geospatial index

 ## Dependency

 - pymongo 3.0 or later
+- gevent (for async IO and better performance, optional)

 ## Usage